Uniquode/django-sass-finder/README.md

 ]
 CSS_STYLE = 'compressed'            # optional: output format 'nested', 'expanded','compact','compressed'
 CSS_MAP = True                      # optional: generate a source map
-CSS_COMPILE_DIR = BASE_DIR / 'static' / 'css'   # The target directories for the compiled .css
+CSS_COMPILE_DIR = BASE_DIR / 'static' / 'css'   # optional: The target directories for the compiled .css
 STATICFILES_ROOT = [                            # this should be at or above the CSS_COMPILE_DIR
     BASE_DIR / 'static'                         # but targetting {app}/static should also work
 ]